phinixplus/docs/src/cpu/chapter1.typ

 but it also has features seen mostly on CISC processors like x86 and M68k.
 It is best described as a 16-bit load-store variable-length 2-op instructions architecture with dual register files and both flagged and flagless condition codes, operating on a unified word-addressed code+data memory space, often referred to as a Von Neumann architecture.
-A rudimentary system for interrupts and a privileged mode are also available. \
+A rudimentary system for interrupts, a memory management system  and a privileged mode are also available. \

-PHINIX+ is open source hardware and as such the source for this documentation and for reference implementations are available under GPLv3 over at the author's #link("https://github.com/martandrMC/cpu-design/tree/main/phinix%2B")[GitHub page]. \
+PHINIX+ is open source hardware and as such the source for this documentation and for reference implementations are available under GPLv3 over at the PHINIX+ #link("https://github.com/phinixplus")[GitHub organization]. \

 == Glossary
 Esoteric terminology or PHINIX+-specific definitions of are listed below: